martinszeltins/nuxt-pnpm-json5/README.md

 Cannot find matching package.json in modules/myNuxtModule.ts or parent directories when using pnpm with package.json5

-pnpm supports package.json5 format which I am using in my Nuxt project.
-But `nuxt prepare` gives me this error:
+pnpm 10 supports package.json5 format which I am using in my Nuxt project.
+But `nuxt prepare` gives me this error.
+This needs to be run with pnpm 10 because older versions don't have json5 support.
+Check your pnpm version before running pnpm install (!)

 ````
+$ pnpm --version
+10.11.0

 $ pnpm install
 Lockfile is up to date, resolution step is skipped
 Already up to date